SpencerChristopher/FlaskWeb_Project_Root/README.md

 1. Go to `http://localhost:5000/#login`.
 2. Log in with the admin credentials set in your `.env` file (default: `username=admin`, `password=admin`).
-3. After successful login, you will be redirected to the admin dashboard where you can manage posts.
+3. Log in with the admin credentials set in your `.env` file (default: `username=admin`, `password=admin`).
+Upon successful login, a JWT (JSON Web Token) will be issued and managed by the frontend.
+You will then be redirected to the admin dashboard where you can manage posts.

 ## Project Structure

 ```
 . # Project Root
-├── app/
+├── src/                    # Main application source code
 │   ├── models/             # Database models (Post, User)
 │   ├── routes/             # Flask blueprints for API and web routes
 │   ├── utils/              # Utility functions (e.g., logger)
+│   ├── extensions/         # Centralized Flask extension instances (db, bcrypt, jwt)
+│   ├── events/             # Event definitions for Observer pattern
+│   ├── listeners/          # Event listeners for Observer pattern
 │   └── __init__.py         # Flask app creation and configuration
-├── scripts/                # Utility scripts (e.g., database seeding)
+├── scripts/                # Utility scripts
+│   ├── create_admin.py     # Script to create initial admin user
+│   ├── seed_db.py          # Script to seed initial data
+│   ├── clear_applog.py     # Script to clear application log file
+│   └── drop_db.py          # Script to drop the entire database
 ├── static/                 # Frontend static files (JS, CSS, images)
 ├── templates/              # Jinja2 templates for the base HTML structure
 ├── .env                    # Environment variables (local, sensitive)